 Auxiliary Systems of Combined Cycle Power Plant

 Boiler Feed Water Pump:

-- HP bypass from HP header to IP header (cold reheat side if reheating is implemented)
+- HP bypass from the HP header to IP header (cold reheat side if reheating is implemented)

-- IP bypass from IP header (hot reheat side if reheating is implemented) to the condenser.
+- IP bypass from the IP header (hot reheat side if reheating is implemented) to the condenser.

-- LP by-pass from LP header to the condenser.
+- LP by-pass from the LP header to the condenser.

 Blow Down Tank:

 To keep the required steam purity, a small percentage (1–3%) of the water in the steam drums is discharged to continuous blow-down.